 Under the bill, the Directorate would have authority similar to the Defense Advanced Research Projects Agency (DARPA), the R&D arm of the Department of Defense.
 The major technology focus areas for the new agency include artificial intelligence and machine learning, quantum computing, natural or anthropogenic disaster prevention, biotechnology and medical technology, cybersecurity, and advanced energy solutions.

-The bill joins the National Science Foundation for the Future Act which was introduced earlier in the House and is focused more on its proposal to double the NSF funding across the board over five years.
-It would also create a Directorate for Science and Engineering Solutions (SES) which would be somewhat similar to the Endless Frontier’s Directorate for Technology and Innovation, but more broadly focused and more in keeping with the current culture at NSF.
+The Endless Frontier bill joins the National Science Foundation for the Future Act, which was introduced earlier in the House and is more focused on its proposal to double the NSF funding across the board over five years.
+It would also create a Directorate for Science and Engineering Solutions (SES), which would be somewhat similar to the Endless Frontier’s Directorate for Technology and Innovation, but more broadly focused and more in keeping with the current culture at NSF.

-In introducing the NSF for the Future Act, House Science Committee Chair Eddie Bernice Johnson (D-TX) noted that “our competitiveness with China and other nations drives much of the national discourse around innovation because our economic and national security depend on our leadership in science and technology.
+In introducing the NSF for the Future Act, House Science Committee Chair Eddie Bernice Johnson (D-TX) noted that “our competitiveness with China and other nations drives much of the national discourse around innovation because our economic and national security depends on our leadership in science and technology.
 However, competitiveness with China will not be possible if we do not unleash our nation’s STEM talent on the full range of challenges we face.
 Surely the COVID-19 pandemic has made that clear to all of us.
 And the fact is, researchers and students are inspired by finding solutions, whether they be to scientific or societal challenges.
 In this bill, we seek to inspire.”

-ASCE is working to ensure there is a focus on revitalizing the nation’s public works infrastructure by improving function and reducing life-cycle costs; enhancing environmental quality and fostering sustainable development; improving resilience; and protecting the nation’s health, safety, welfare, and economic wellbeing.
-Among the core solutions to renewing the nation’s infrastructure for in 2021 Report Card for America’s Infrastructure is the clear need for innovation.
+ASCE is working to ensure there is a focus on revitalizing the nation’s public works infrastructure by improving function and reducing life-cycle costs; enhancing environmental quality and fostering sustainable development; improving resilience; and protecting the nation’s health, safety, welfare, and economic well-being.
+Among the core solutions to renewing the nation’s infrastructure in our 2021 Report Card for America’s Infrastructure is the clear need for innovation.